 Finding planets, even with the directions below, can sometimes be difficult if you are unfamiliar with the sky.
 However, the Moon is very obvious, and can be a guide to location planets.
 Not only that, the combination of the Moon and bright planet(s) is often very beautiful.
 Thus the guide below gives the dates when the planets and the Moon are close together.

-The morning sky facing east in Melbourne on December 12 at 5:15 am AEDST showing the the eastern horizon with crescent Moon near Venus. (similar views will be seen from other cities at the equivalent local time eg 5:30 am ACDST Adelaide.
+The morning sky facing east in Melbourne on April 8 at 5:30 am AEDST showing the the eastern horizon with crescent Moon near Mercury. (similar views will be seen from other cities at the equivalent local time eg 6:30 am ACDST Adelaide.

-The evening sky facing west in Melbourne on December 15 at 9:00 pm AEDST showing Mars near the crescent Moon. (similar views will be seen from other cities at the equivalent local time eg 8:30 pm ACDST Adelaide).
+The evening sky facing north-west in Melbourne on April 18 at 7:00 pm AEDST showing Jupiter near the Moon. (similar views will be seen from other cities at the equivalent local time eg 7:00 pm ACDST Adelaide).

 Return to Menu